Sandeep0076/Rag-Chatbot/docs/README_API_USAGE.md

 ## Basic Workflow

+**Unified Embedding Strategy:** The API now employs a unified embedding strategy.
+All embeddings are generated using Azure OpenAI models, regardless of the chat model chosen (e.g., GPT series or Gemini).
+This ensures consistency and efficiency.

 The typical workflow for using the API is:

 1. Upload a file (PDF, image, CSV, or Excel) using the `/file/upload` endpoint